Chlorine Dioxide

 By ingestion

-No cases of significant health effects have been reported from ingestion.
-Ingestion toxicity levels:
+No cases of significant health effects from ingestion have been reported.
+Toxicity levels by ingestion:

 By inhalation

 Severe respiratory irritant.
-It can cause bronchospasm and pulmonary edema, although not immediately.
-It can also cause a severe headache.
-All symptoms may appear late and be persistent.
-Long-term exposure can cause chronic bronchitis.
+May cause bronchospasm and pulmonary edema, although not immediately.
+It can also cause severe headache.
+All symptoms may be delayed and persistent.
+Long-term exposure may cause chronic bronchitis.

 Exposure limits set by the American Conference of Governmental Industrial Hygienists (ACGIH) 1992-93: